 Jurassic Park: The Jurassic Park area is several levels, maybe 4 or 5 of mazes of rope walks.
 At first my little kids were scared of it, but it didn’t take too long for even the youngest who just turned 3 to scamper all of the place in there.
 The only complaint I have about this area is the black mats that transition from one area to the next get REALLY hot.
 Our kids were in shorts and the little ones tend to sit down and scoot to test things out, resulting in a very uncomfortable experience.
 There is an area in this section where kids can shoot water out of cannons on those below, and the people below can shoot back with water guns disguised as dinosaurs.

 Barney’s Indoor Playland: We actually didn’t make it in to Barney’s Playland.
 We didn’t even know it existed until the third day we were there.
 The Play area is completely indoors and is geared towards smaller kids.
-On the third day when we were getting pictures with Barney and his photographer/handler told us about the play area.
+On the third day when we were getting pictures with Barney his photographer/handler told us about the play area.

 Me Ship The Olive: This is a multiple story boat themed play area that sits right outside of Bluto’s River Barge.
 We had two kids who were too short to go on it, so we took turns sitting the ride out and playing with the little kids here.
 One of my favorite features of this is the water guns that are mounted overlooking the raft ride, where you can shoot the riders with your water guns (and they are defenseless).

 We met at least a dozen characters during our time there, and only had to wait in line to meet 3 of them.
 We waited about 10 minutes for Captain America, 10 minutes for Scooby and Shaggy, and maybe 5 minutes for Spongebob and Patrick.
 With no wait at all we were able to meet the Lorax, Barney and friends, Woody Woodpecker, Sam I am, and Curious George.
 On Day 3 we actually arrived when the park opened and I took 3 of the 4 kids towards Woody Woodpecker’s kidzone while Mrs. C. took the one kid who wanted to go on the Despicable Me ride on it.
-Since this part of the park is VERY scarce when the park opens, as most people head strait to the Wizarding World or to thrill rides to beat the lines, we were able to meet all of these characters fairly quickly.
+Since this part of the park is VERY sparsely populated when the park opens, as most people head strait to the Wizarding World or to thrill rides to beat the lines, we were able to meet all of these characters fairly quickly.

 Since this trip was geared towards the kids, and most of them are relatively short, we did not go on any of the super cool roller coasters at Universal Studios.
-We live about 3 hours from Six Flags Great American and 3 and half hours from Cedar Point, so when the kids are bigger we will head in those directions for roller coasters.
+We live about 3 hours from Six Flags Great America and 3 and half hours from Cedar Point, so when the kids are bigger we will head in those directions for roller coasters.
 This vacation was geared more towards the smaller rides, the characters, and the unique worlds Universal has built.

 Universal has some amazing rides, but they have some rides I wish I had researched before we went there.
 The worst one was the Simpsons Ride.
 My 4 year old (soon to be 5) was begging to go on this ride, so we went.
 He had made it through the Spiderman ride, which is a similar deal earlier, so I figured the Simpsons would be no problem.
 Well, the Simpsons ride is a 4D ride experience where you are on an insane roller coaster that is falling apart and sideshow Bob is trying to kill you.
 He lost touch and was screaming the whole time.
 It took me probably a half hour to get him to calm down after it was over.
 If you are going to take small children on this one, show them a youtube video of the ride at home first.